chadallison/book_quotes/README.md

   of the English Bible.”
 (127)
 - “Conservative evangelicals believed that the key to reducing sexual temptation for men was emphasizing purity for women.”
 (156)
+- “Spacey’s character delivers a line I have never forgotten: ‘The greatest trick the devil ever pulled was convincing the world he didn’t exist.’
+I haven’t forgotten the line, because I disagree with it.
+The greatest trick the devil ever pulled was convincing Christians that oppression is godly.
+That God ordained some people, simply because of their sex or skin color (or both), as belonging under the power of other people.
+That women’s subordination is central to the gospel of Christ.”
+(173)
+- “\[Russell Moore\] concludes that it is time to cast a new vision of Christianity that ‘provides a biblically and theologically compelling alternative’ to egalitarianism – one ‘that sums up the burden of male headship under the cosmic rubric of the gospel of Christ and the restoration of all things in him.’
+It is time, in other words, to write female submission into the heart of Christianity.”
+(174)
+- “If the elders considered allowing women to teach or exercise authority over men (i.e., teenage boys in Sunday school), it would lead to the ‘slippery slope’ (this was the actual phrase used) of cultural compromise.”
+(191)
+- “Ideas matter.
+Ideas that depict women as less than men influence men to treat women as less than men.
+Ideas that objectify women result in women being treated like objects (sex objects, mostly).”
+(212)

 ------------------------------------------------------------------------